-Matbucha - a rich and delicious sauce made with bell peppers and eggplant, spiced with garlic, chili and paprika.
-30 minutes cooking time - just add flatbread!
+Matbucha - a rich and delicious sauce made with bell peppers and eggplant, spiced with garlic, chilli and paprika.
+30 minutes cooking time - just add pita bread!

 We have a similar condiment in Croatia known as ajvar, though with less of the sweetness and ground spice, and more acidity due to the addition of vinegar.
 I adore both.

-Traditionally, both ajvar and matbucha require the peppers and eggplant to blacken in the oven or over the barbeque before preparing the dish.
+Traditionally, both ajvar and matbucha require the peppers and eggplant to blacken in the oven or over an open flame before preparing the dish.
 This means all the fiddly faffing involved in peeling and deseeding afterwards.
 Yes – it’s quite intense!

-My matbucha recipe breaks the rules a little, I’ve condensed the recipe down to 10 minutes prep and 30 over the stove.
+So, my matbucha recipe breaks the rules a little.
+I’ve done away with the roasted peppers and condensed the recipe down to 10 minutes prep and 30 over the stove.

 👩🍳Why this recipe works

 - 30 minutes on the stove and you’re done

 - No need to blacken and remove the skins and seeds of the vegetables prior

 - The perfect amount of heat, with just a hint of sweetness

 - The addition of eggplant helps thicken the dip and add a flavor punch (us Croatians – eggplant in errything!)